Bolton School: The New Foundation

-In 1913, Sir William Hesketh Lever jointly endowed the Bolton Grammar School and the Bolton High School for Girls, on condition that they should be equal partners known as Bolton School (Girls' and Boys' Divisions).
+In 1913, Sir William Hesketh Lever jointly endowed the Bolton Grammar School and the Bolton High School for Girls, on condition that they should be equal partners known as Bolton School (Girls' Division and Boys' Division).
 On 1 April 1915, the Bolton School Foundation formally came into existence.

 Construction of the Boys' Division and Girls' Division buildings began in 1924.
-In the same year, the school was granted a Coat of Arms.
+In the same year, the school was granted a coat of arms.
 The Boys' Junior School was established at Broomfield on Chorley New Road in 1928 and in 1938, the school moved to the Park Road site where the Bolton High School for Girls had once been situated.
 The 1950s saw the creation of a new sports level and the building of the Tillotson Pavilion, and a grant from the Industrial Society funded the construction of a new Boys' Division chemistry block which opened in 1958.
 The main wings of the Boys' Division and Girls' Division were completed in 1965 realising Lord Leverhulme's plan to have purpose-built school buildings.

 Modern history

 In 1982, the Leverhulme Pavilion at Oldfield was opened by Philip Lever, 3rd Viscount Leverhulme, Lord Leverhulme's grandson.
 Other additions to the school's facilities include the sports complex and swimming pool in 1986; the Arts & Conference Centre, opened by Diana, Princess of Wales in 1993; and Patterdale Hall, an outdoor pursuits centre at the southern end of Ullswater in the Lake District.

-The school completed a £19m expansion project and renovation project including refurbishment and an extension to the Junior Boys' School and the construction of a new Infant School building in 2009.
+In 2008, the school began a £19m expansion and renovation project which saw the construction of a new Infant School (Beech House), a new Junior Girls' School (Hesketh House) and the refurbishment and extension of the Junior Boys' School (Park Road).

-The Beech House building was then demolished to make away for a new Junior Girls' School building, Hesketh House, built in 2010.
 After ten years planning, building work began on the £7million co-educational Riley Sixth Form Centre in the Summer of 2012 and the facility was ready for use in the Autumn Term 2013.
 The Riley Centre was named after its lead benefactor Ian Riley who was a pupil from 1974 to 1981.
 It stands where Leverhulme envisaged a chapel and has been described as a secular and modern interpretation of the original plan uniting the Girls' and Boys' Divisions.